 1. Strictly avoid the “white hazard”– white flour, white rice, potatoes, sugar and sweets.

 3. Strictly avoid all liquid calories, with the exception of one serving of wine, liquor or low carb beer.

 4. Always have some healthy protein such as seafood, skinless poultry, lean beef or pork, nuts, beans or eggs.

 5. Always control your portions.
 With the exception of vegetables, limit the amount you eat to the equivalent of your hands cupped together.
 Phetteplace spaces her allotted daily carbs over the

 course of several meals.
 “I’m much healthier if I eat three or four small carb meals throughout the day instead of one huge meal,” says Phetteplace.
 “This gives my body the opportunity to absorb

 and digest them before I consume more carbs.”

 Voice your opinion

-"I tell patients in my practice to focus only on the selection of the items that truly fit in [their plans] -- you have to pretend like the other options aren't even there.
-Then you aren't trying to decide between being good and bad," says Dr Kulze.
+“I tell patients in my practice to focus only on the selection of the items that truly fit in [their plans] — you have to pretend like the other options aren’t even there.
+Then you aren’t trying

 Ready to hit the road?
 Alessi concludes, “With a little preparation and wise choices, you will be able to keep your nutrition disciplined on the road.”